Business Administration (BSAD)

 BSAD 6314.
 MULTIVARIATE STATISTICS.
 3 Hours.

-Focuses on methods of analyzing mean and covariance structures.
-Topics include commonly applied multivariate methods such as multiple analysis of variance, repeated measures, discriminant analysis, profile analysis, canonical correlations and factor analytic methods.
-The use of matrix algebra and available computer packages will be stressed.
+Topics include commonly applied multivariate methods such as multiple analysis of variance, factor analytic methods, discriminant analysis, logistic regression, canonical correlations, profile analysis, cluster analysis, and repeated measures.
+The use available computer packages to conduct data analysis will be stressed.

 BSAD 6315.
 TIME SERIES.
 3 Hours.